lunarcloud/ballpoint-unity/Assets/Plugins/ballpoint-unity/Readme.md

 Dialog Box Manager
 ---------------------------------

-Please see Samples\DialogBox\DialogBoxDemo.scene for example.
+Please see Samples\DialogBox\DialogBoxDemo.unity for example.

 Create a central UI for all dialog.
 It should contain and be wired up to the Dialog Box Manager: